Logo

 My Recommendation

-In my case, since I haven’t updated to that build yet and am in Test Upgrade mode, I deleted the SUPERUSER task in order to run the Unassigned Security report as originally intended.
-In a test environment, I’m not worried about having perfect security with a SUPERUSER role intact.
-I am interested in what’s new so I can properly assign new objects to tasks and roles though.
+In my case, since I haven't updated to that build yet and am in Test Upgrade mode, I deleted the SUPERUSER task to run the Unassigned Security report as originally intended.
+In a test environment, I'm not worried about having perfect security with a SUPERUSER role intact.
+I am interested in what's new so I can properly assign new objects to tasks and roles though.

 Once I have that list, I can re-trigger an action that will auto-create the SUPERUSER role or simply wait until the live upgrade for it to be re-created.
 By then I will have a complete list of what new objects need assigning to what tasks and be ready to go at Go Live.